awsdocs/iam-user-guide/doc_source/id_roles_create_for-service.md

 }
 ```

-To create create this `Test-Role-for-EC2` role, you must first save the previous trust policy with the name `trustpolicyforec2.json` and the previous permissions policy with the name `permissionspolicyforec2.json` to the `policies` directory in your local `C:` drive\.
+To create this `Test-Role-for-EC2` role, you must first save the previous trust policy with the name `trustpolicyforec2.json` and the previous permissions policy with the name `permissionspolicyforec2.json` to the `policies` directory in your local `C:` drive\.
 You can then use the following commands to create the role, attach the policy, create the instance profile, and add the role to the instance profile\.

 ```
 # Create the role and attach the trust policy that allows EC2 to assume this role.